 Understanding that narcissists are master manipulators who know all of your deepest fears and insecurities, they do not make the ‘Exit’ obvious or accessible in any way, shape or form.

-The first step in breaking free from the cycle of narcissistic abuse is by recognising and admitting to yourself that the relationship or friendship is completely toxic.
+The first step in breaking free from the cycle of narcissistic abuse is recognising and admitting to yourself that the relationship or friendship is toxic.
 I completely understand that this is so incredibly difficult.
-I myself was stuck in the cycle for two decades before being able to get myself out!
+I was stuck in the cycle for two decades before being able to get myself out!

 Once you recognise that you need to exit, it’s important to have a plan and some support if possible.
-If you’re in a relationship with a narc and you plan on discarding them, be prepared to see the monster that they truly are.
+If you’re in a relationship with a narcissist and you plan on discarding them, be prepared to see the monster that they truly are.

-Have separate money to get a new life started with and have somewhere you can move to or stay once you walk out that door.
+Have separate money to get a new life started and have somewhere you can move to or stay once you walk out that door.

 Once you’ve physically removed yourself from the narcissist, you will have some serious healing to do.